vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 probably the Kassida of Ptolemy (p.
 228).
 AC (p.
 182) notes that Kasi Varānasi, Vārānasi and Sivapuri

-are synonyms (verse 974 ) Kašmira-mandala--The ancient name
+are synonyms (verse 974 ) Kaśmira-mandala--The ancient name

 seems to have been Kaśmira.
 The Mbh (vol. II. p.
 119 ) on Pan.
 III.
 2. 114 employs this form (abhijādasi Devadatta Kasmiran gamiyyamah ).
-Kašmira as the name of a country occurs in the Sindhvadigana.
+Kaśmira as the name of a country occurs in the Sindhvadigana.
 (Pan.
 IV.
 3. 93).
 In NM the country is called Kasmira in many verses such as 5, 11, 43, 50, but sometimes Kasmira also.
 Later works also like H. C. 14.45 employ the form Kasmira; the Vik (18.
 1 and 18 ) uses the form Kasmira.
 NM (292-93) derives the name from ka meaning water ( kam vāri Harina yasmād-desad-asmad-apākrtam | Kas mirākhyam tato hyasya nama loke bhavisyati).
 Ptolemy speaks of it as Kaspeiria and states that the country was situated below the sources of Bidaspes (Vitastā).
 Sandabal (Can drabhāga) and Adris (Iravati).
 Vide Ptolemy pp. 108-109 and NM 43.
 The Vanaparva speaks of the whole country of Kasmira as boly (130.
 10).
 Ain.
 A. (vol. II p.
-354 notes that the whole of Kašmira is regarded as holy ground.
+354 notes that the whole of Kaśmira is regarded as holy ground.
 Vide also V 82.
 90, S. 27.
 17, Anu 25.
 8. According to a treaty in 1846 with the Maharaja of Kashmir and Jammu the territories of the Maha raja are situated to the eastward of the river Indus and westward of the river Rāvi' I. G. I. vol. XV p.
 72. The Kashmir yalley is approximately 84 miles.comin length and 20 to 25 mill-inbreadth (I. G. I. vol. XV PFOA y Stein (SM p.
 63 ) says that it extent is confined to the greathamallexendrained

 Research Institute